The Most Interesting 1980s Fantasy Movies in the World

 Hola, amigos.
 I know it’s been a long time since I rapped at ya.
 I vowed to myself not to post on this blog until after I finished my next book.
 I’ve ordered a proof copy, so it’ll be released within a week or two most likely.
 Onward…

 “The Big List of 1980s Barbarian & Fantasy Movies” is the most popular post on this blog.
 It’s just a list with very little commentary, so I figured it was time to recommend a few.

 These aren’t necessarily the best 80s fantasy movies, but are those I find most interesting.
-One of my main criteria for choosing these five is that it’s interesting that they aren’t more well known.
-My general cutoff was movies with less than 1000 votes at IMDB.com.
+One of my main criteria for choosing these five is that they aren’t well known.
+My general cutoff was movies with less than 1000 votes at IMDB.com at the time.

 So here are the most interesting 1980s fantasy movies in the world: